thepowersgang/mrustc/README.md

 Intro
 ===
-This project is an attempt at creating a "simple" rust compiler in C++, with the ultimate goal of being a separate re-implementation.
+This project is a "simple" rust compiler written in C++ that is able to bootstrap a "recent" rustc, but may eventually become a full separate re-implementation.

-`mrustc`'s primary goal is bootstrapping `rustc`, and as such it tends to assume that the code it's compiling is valid (and any errors in the generated code are mrustc bugs).
+As `mrustc`'s primary goal is bootstrapping `rustc`, and as such it tends to assume that the code it's compiling is valid (and any errors in the generated code are mrustc bugs).
 Code generation is done by emitting a high-level assembly (currently very ugly C, but LLVM/cretone/GIMPLE/... could work) and getting an external tool (i.e. `gcc`) to do the heavy-lifting of optimising and machine code generation.

 Progress
 --------
+- Builds working copies of `rustc` and `cargo` from a release source tarball
+  - Supports (and can bootstrap) rustc 1.19.0, 1.29.0, and 1.39.0
 - Supported Targets:
   - x86-64 linux (fully bootstrap tested)
+  - x86-64 windows (runnable executables, but bootstrap hasn't been fully tested)
   - (incomplete) x86 windows
-  - x86-64 windows (runnable executables, no bootstrap yet)
-- Builds working copies of `rustc` and `cargo` from a release source tarball
-  - Supports (and can bootstrap) rustc 1.19.0, 1.29.0, and 1.39.0
-- `rustc` bootstrap tested and validated (1.19.0 validated once, 1.29.0 is repeatable)
+- `rustc` bootstrap tested and validated (1.19.0 isn't fully repeatable, but later versions are)
   - See the script `TestRustcBootstrap.sh` for how this was done.